CapashenRocks/Lua-Scripts/Misc/ReadME.md

 # Misc Files

-Jercore misc files- mostly a space for information I don't want to lose, but may not be beneficial for others.
+JerCore misc files- mostly a space for information I don't want to lose, but may not be beneficial for others.
 <br><br>

 ## File: Class and Race info ![Wrath Icon](https://github.com/CapashenRocks/Lua-Scripts/blob/main/Misc/Art/wrath.png)